fernandreu/ecommerce-api/README.md

 ## Unit / integration tests

-The solution includes several unit and integration tests under the `ManufacturingAPI.UnitTests` and `ManufacturingAPI.IntegrationTests` projects respectively.
+The solution includes several unit, integration and functional tests under the corresponding `UnitTests`, `IntegrationTests` and `FunctionalTests` projects.
 These should be considered as a proof of concept, as they do not provide full code coverage of the entire web app.

 The unit tests focus a key concept of the technical assessment: ensuring the minimum width required for